Top 7 Places To Visit In Hanoi

 Ho Chi Minh Mausoleum in Ba Dinh Square is one of the most visited attractions in Hanoi.
 It is the final resting place of Ho Chi Minh, the most iconic and popular leader of Vietnam, known to his people as ‘Uncle Ho’.
 His body is preserved here in a glass case at the Ho Chi Minh Mausoleum in central Hanoi (albeit against his wishes).

 Security is tight and visitors should dress with respect (no shorts, sleeveless shirts or miniskirts) and everyone has to deposit their bags and cameras before getting in.
-Visitors are not allowed to stop and hold the constant queue up as the place is constantly busy, but it's totally worth it!
+Visitors cannot stop and hold the constant queue up as the place is constantly busy, but it's worth it!
 Admission is free but donations are accepted.

 7. Long Bien Bridge